emredogan01/infinite-scroll/README.md

 This project is a Movie List App built with React Native and Expo.
 It features infinite scroll for loading movies, a picker for filtering or sorting movies, and optimized performance for large datasets.

-# Features
+## Features

-Infinite Scroll: Movies load dynamically as you scroll down.
+- **Infinite Scroll**: Movies load dynamically as you scroll down.
-Picker Filter: Filter or sort movies by different options using a picker component.
+- **Picker Filter**: Filter or sort movies by different options using a picker component.
-Optimized Performance: Reduced unnecessary re-renders and optimized data fetching for smooth scrolling with large movie lists.
+- **Optimized Performance**: Reduced unnecessary re-renders and optimized data fetching for smooth scrolling with large movie lists.

-# Screenshots
+## Screenshots

 <div>
   <div style="display: flex;">